CmKsg/CmKsg.github.io/_portfolio/HospitalCapacity.md

 ---
-title: "RWA Analysis of Fiber Network"
+title: "Hospital Load Analysis"
-excerpt: "An algorithm design and numerical methods project, where several algorithms were developed and tested on various fiber networks to optimize fiber traffic. <br/>"
+excerpt: "A simulation and statistical modelling project where a hospitals load and required capacity were evaluated. <br/>"
 collection: portfolio
 ---
 ## Summary